Keighley & Worth Valley Light Railway Limited

-- To enhance the local natural environment by promoting excellence in nature conservation and habitat management were compatible with railway safety and sightlines.
+- To enhance the local natural environment by promoting excellence in nature conservation and habitat management were compatible with railway safety and sight lines.
 Also, to enhance station gardens and the protection of wildlife.
-Further, to encourage the railway to be both a wildlife corridor and stepping stone.
+Further, to encourage the railway to be both a wildlife corridor and a stepping stone.

-- To take all possible actions for the avoidance of pollution of ground and water in compliance with the relevant legislation.
+- To take all possible actions to avoid ground and water pollution in compliance with the relevant legislation.
 However, it is recognised that the nature of the heritage vehicles results in some lubricating oil loss and is unavoidable but is confined to the railway track.

 - To minimise unnecessary noise from its activities while recognising that certain noise type is a safety necessity and a heritage characteristic.

-- To reuse surplus materials and to use recyclable materials as far as reasonably practicable.
+- To reuse surplus materials and use recyclable materials as reasonably practicable.

 - To minimise waste from all sources that go to landfills, segregate recyclable waste wherever practicable to aid recycling.